 Delivery Assessment

 This involves comparison of the licensee’s ONRO against its BNRO.
-In order to be able make a like-for-like comparison between the ONRO and BNRO, it will likely be necessary to ‘normalise’ the BNRO data to account for Non-Intervention Risk Changes, such as data cleansing, changes to the methodology, and slower or faster deterioration of assets.
+In order to be able to make a like-for-like comparison between the ONRO and BNRO, it will likely be necessary to ‘normalise’ the BNRO data to account for Non-Intervention Risk Changes, such as data cleansing, changes to the methodology, and slower or faster deterioration of assets.
 Risk changes resulting from revision of the NARM Methodology are addressed through a rebasing exercise (see Chapter 4) and therefore will not need to be addressed during the delivery assessment.
 Guidance on the application of Non-Intervention Risk Changes is provided in Chapter 9.

 The licensee will be required to submit data to enable the Delivery Assessment in a format to be specified and issued under Standard Condition B15 (Regulatory Instructions and Guidance) for electricity transmission and under Standard Condition A40 (Regulatory Instructions and Guidance) for gas transmission and gas distribution.